tBuLi/kingdon/docs/usage.rst

     x 𝐞₀₃₂ + 1.0 𝐞₁₂₃

 You can add your own types with the :code:`extra_types` argument to :class:`~kingdon.algebra.Algebra`, or replace the standard list entirely with :code:`types`.
-See :doc:`workings` for how to define one.
+See :doc:`types` for how to define one.

 Operators
 ---------